-In those few articles I would like to describe our two fantastic journeys to Cornwall, which we made in 2015 and 2016.
-There were 2 separate journays managed from Cambridge to South west part of the United Kingdom.
-Both of them led through Devon – one region adjacent to smaller Cornwall situated in the extreme south west of the country.
-To be said on those journeys to Cornwall consisted a few spots in aforementioned Devon county.
+In those few articles, I would like to describe our two fantastic journeys to Cornwall, which we made in 2015 and 2016.
+There were 2 separate journeys managed from Cambridge to the Southwest part of the United Kingdom.
+Both of them led through Devon – one region adjacent to smaller Cornwall situated in the extreme south-west of the country.
+To be said on those journeys to Cornwall consisted of a few spots in aforementioned Devon county.

-Aside for a long description of our both journeys I will try to give you a five advices refers to visit Cornwall.
+Aside from a long description of both journeys I will try to give you five advice refers to visit Cornwall.

-Our first journey had place during the weekend 14 – 16.08.2015.
-We left Cambridge right after work on friday afternon, exactly at 6pm from Addenbrooke’s Hospital.
+Our first journey had a place during the weekend 14 – 16.08.2015.
+We left Cambridge right after work on Friday afternoon, exactly at 6pm from Addenbrooke’s Hospital.
 After nearly 6 hours drive we slept in the car on the Castle Drogo car parking.
 Saturday morning was nice.
-The sun was shining, however was quite cold.
-We headed towards west coast to reach the Tintagel Castle and next in the proxime vicinity the small town Port Isaac, where we spent lovely saturday afternoon.
+The sun was shining, however, was quite cold.
+We headed towards the west coast to reach the Tintagel Castle and next in the proximate vicinity the small town Port Isaac, where we spent lovely Saturday afternoon.
 After watching the world go by in the Port Isaac we proceeded (via Bodmin Moor and Tamar Bridge) to Torquay, the English Riviera capital, where we stayed overnight.
 Sunday welcomed us a beautiful Sun.
-Our first port of call that day was a cosy village Cockington where we could enjoy a former rural landscape.
-Next place was also amazing.
-It was a mind-boggling Brixham with colorful construction and inspiring II World War fortress situated on the Berry Head penninsula (arleady covered by Berry Head National Natural Reserve).
+Our first port of call that day was a cozy village Cockington where we could enjoy a former rural landscape.
+The next place was also amazing.
+It was a mind-boggling Brixham with colorful construction and inspiring II World War fortress situated on the Berry Head peninsula (already covered by Berry Head National Natural Reserve).
 Afternoon we spent walking around very beautiful gardens and Agata Christie’s holiday home.
-We left from there around 4.30pm to visit last place consisting the “Cornwall 2015” trip – Exeter where we meet my old friend Wiktor Trybus there also.
-Basically we saw only 3 places in Cornwall that time: Tintagel, Port Isaac, Bodmin Moor and Tamar Bridge (pic.1).
+We left there around 4.30pm to visit the last place consisting of the “Cornwall 2015” trip – Exeter where we meet my old friend Wiktor Trybus there also.
+Basically, we saw only 3 places in Cornwall that time: Tintagel, Port Isaac, Bodmin Moor and Tamar Bridge (pic.1).

-We left Exeter around 7pm and returned to Cambrige around 6 hours later.
-It was amazing, although riduculous trip.
-I came to conclusion, that Cornwall lays too far from East Anglia and is not really possible to visit it without holidays.
-I was sleepy next day at work.
+We left Exeter around 7pm and returned to Cambridge around 6 hours later.
+It was amazing, although a ridiculous trip.
+I came to the conclusion, that Cornwall lays too far from East Anglia and it is not really possible to visit it without holidays.
+I was sleeping the next day at work.

 Our 2nd journey was far better prepared.
 Especially the trip was going to be much longer.
-We took 3 days off and were planning to spend in the lovely south west corner of this country.
-We set off on Friday’s evening 12th August and headed almost the same route than 1 year before.
+We took 3 days off and we’re planning to spend in the lovely southwest corner of this country.
+We set off on Friday’s evening 12th August and headed almost the same route as 1 year before.
 I was working in Aylesbury, so we met in Oxford, however the time when we left Oxford was almost 7.30pm.
-Basically we were nearly 1 hour ahead in order to “Cornwall 2015” journey, when we passed Oxford around 8.15 pm.
+Basically, we were nearly 1 hour ahead in order to “Cornwall 2015” journey, when we passed Oxford around 8.15 pm.

-Our first port of call next day was Exmoor National Park.
-After overnight stay in the car (we came around 11.30pm on site) day welcomed with us gloomy weather with gusty wind.
+Our first port of call the next day was Exmoor National Park.
+After overnight stay in the car (we came around 11.30pm on-site) day welcomed with us gloomy weather with gusty wind.
 Fortunately was getting better later, so we could continue our amazing journey called “Cornwall 2016”.
-We saw the Dunster Castle and beautiful Porlock Bay with nice view of South Wales on the opposite side of the Bristol Canal.
-Later We proceeded on the highest point of the Exmoor Highlands – Dunkery Beacon which rises 513 m amsl and is covered by picturesque moor layer.
+We saw the Dunster Castle and beautiful Porlock Bay with a nice view of South Wales on the opposite side of the Bristol Canal.
+Later We proceeded on the highest point of the Exmoor Highlands – Dunkery Beacon which rises 513 m.a.s.l. and is covered by a picturesque moor layer.
 I must recommend you also Lynmouth town with Watersmeet House, hide in forest valley and cliffs near Trentishoe, from where you can spot even Beacon Brecon National Park in Wales.
 The first day we rounded off in Exeter, where I could meet my old friend from my hometown, who comes to Devon every year during the summer to work.
-After brief party we located just outside the city near the “gate” to Dartmoor National Park, that was good to visit next day during the morning.
-Last spots, before entering to the Cornwall were Lyndford Gorge and Buckland Abbey.
+After a brief party, we located just outside the city near the “gate” to Dartmoor National Park, which was good to visit the next day during the morning.
+Last spots, before entering to the Cornwall were Lydford Gorge and Buckland Abbey.

 Finally!
 We reached Cornwall on the Tamar Bridge, from where we left this region one year before.
 Our first destination in Cornwall was Lizard Point, the southernmost point of Great Britain, where we stayed at night.
-In my opinion it was the best place to sleep, which I haven’t had for a long time.
+In my opinion, it was the best place to sleep, which I haven’t had for a long time.
 I could watch the stars and beautiful moonset from there.
-Next day, Monday we started from beautiful beach situated near Kynance Cove.
-That day I managed th trip called “Big cornish loop”, which included: Lizard Point, Falmouth, Mevagissey, Eden Project, Cornish Alps and Newquay.
+The next day, Monday we started from a beautiful beach situated near Kynance Cove.
+That day I managed the trip called “Big cornish loop”, which included: Lizard Point, Falmouth, Mevagissey, Eden Project, Cornish Alps, and Newquay.
 This “loop” finished near Land’s End Airport.
 We slept there in a tent.
-It was one of the best location to make a “Small cornish loop” on Tuesday.
-This smaller “loop” included St. Michael’s Mound, Portcurno Beach, Land’s End, Cape Cornwall and Carn Galve Engineer House.
+It was one of the best locations to make a “Small cornish loop” on Tuesday.
+This smaller “loop” included St. Michael’s Mount, Porthcurno Beach, Land’s End, Cape Cornwall, and Carn Galve Engineer House.
 After this we back to the same place of stay.
 Last night on Wednesday we scouted the St Ives town and headed outside the Cornwall towards Okehampton via misty and rainy Bodmin Moor.
 The Okehampton Castle was our last stop before the way down.

 Places to see in Cornwall

-Here I would like to summarize all places, which are worth to see, when you decide to visit the extreme south west part of the United Kingdom.
-There are places, which I saw personally and a few more, which I passed by during my both journeys.
+Here I would like to summarize all the places, which are worth to see when you decide to visit the extreme south-west part of the United Kingdom.
+There are places, which I saw personally and a few more, which I passed by during both journeys.
 I am not going to extend my description of those places.
 You will have a much more, when using “uncle” Google.
-It is going to be a basic information for you how to get around with and get the sence of this amazing location.
+It is going to be basic information for you how to get around with and get the sense of this amazing location.

 - Tintagel Castle

 The castle was built in 1233 by Richard, 1st Earl of Cornwall in old-fashioned style for the time to make it appear more ancient.
-Since XIX century the castle is high visited by tourists, who has been fascinated of the King’s Arthur’s legends.
+Since the XIX century, the castle is high visited by tourists, who have been fascinated by the King’s Arthur’s legends.

-According to the legend Arthur’s father, Uther Pendragon fell in love with Igraine, the wife of Gorlois of Cornwall, who owned the Tintagel Castle that time.
-Once upon the time he entered to the castle and seduced the queen.
-It was by this way that Arthur is said to have been conceived.
-The King Arthur is a legendary british leader, who led the defence of Britain against Saxon.
+According to the legend Arthur’s father, Uther Pendragon fell in love with Igraine, the wife of Gorlois of Cornwall, who owned the Tintagel Castle at that time.
+Once upon the time he entered the castle and seduced the queen.
+It was in this way that Arthur is said to have been conceived.
+King Arthur is a legendary British leader, who led the defense of Britain against Saxon.

 The Tintagel Castle has been built as a cliff-top castle.
 Unfortunately quickly had fallen into ruins.
-The main reason of this was erosion the isthmus, that joined castle with the mainland.
-Much of it fallen to sea during a huge landslide in 1500s.
+The main reason for this was erosion the isthmus, that joined the castle with the mainland.
+Much of it has fallen to sea during a huge landslide in the 1500s.

 This neck of land was occupied since Roman times.
-The best proofe of this is a lot of pottery from V-VI century, which was founded here.
+The best proof of this is a lot of pottery from the V-VI century, which was founded here.